Kristina01111000/lavendersite/README.md

 podcast will be on anchor, see how that works with bluehost subscribe to our podcast here link, make a new page for the podcast list of episodes with a link to them

+check back in february to see out completed site

+leave site up for feedback after i get some copy

+**double check that paypal can use peoples credit card info without having an account**